Hidden Gems in Action1: Valuable Yet Overlooked Features

 Action1 will automatically find all domain computers and show them in the list of managed endpoints:

 Navigate to Patch Management to see the entire list of all patches and updates available for all computers on your entire network.
-To ease your work, Action1 combines all types of updates, including both Window updates and 3rd party updates (such as Google Chrome, Dropbox etc), into one uniform view.
+To ease your work, Action1 combines all types of updates, including both Windows feature updates and third-party updates (such as Google Chrome, Dropbox etc), into one uniform view.

 Select one or more computers to update and click Deploy Update in the list of actions.
 You will then be prompted to deploy immediately or schedule at a later time.